victor-m-p/mdwikiNLP/index.md

 This meme is funny because it's true.
 Programming can only be learned by doing.
 And no matter how much experience you have, it's a process of trial, error, and **lots and lots of Googling.**

-You're working on a group programming project and you're stuck.
+You're working on a programming project and you're stuck.
 What do you do?

 1. Google it.
 2. Google it again.
 Try creative rephrasing.
-There is a very high chance someone has asked some version of your exac question on [StackExchange](www.stackexchange.org).
+There is a very high chance someone has asked some version of your exact question on [StackExchange](www.stackexchange.org).
 3. Try backtracking and simplifying your code.
 4. Use Google to find an alternative way of accomplishing the same task.